Kenza1525/AI-Investment-Advisor-Capstone/README.md

 #----------------------------Update----------------------------------------------

 The code files have been reorganized.
-The files you need now are the ones in tools, agent, assets and the cmu-dash.py
+The files you need now are the ones in tools, agent, assets, profiles_db.py and the cmu-dash.py

 If you clone the repo, here is how you can run the project now.

 `python3 -m chainlit run agent/agent.py -w -h` `python3 cmu-dash.py`

-Make sure tools, assets, agent and cmu-dash.py live in the same directory before you run the command above To run the project,
+Make sure tools, assets, agent,profiles_db.py and cmu-dash.py live in the same directory before you run the command above To run the project,
 Clone this repo.
 Go into the project_code directory.
 Run the dash app this way `python3 cmu-dash.py` Run the copilot this way: `python3 -m chainlit run chat-hypo-pilot.py -w -h`